Legends of Belerath

 Starting at 3rd level, when you take the attack action, you may roll a Charisma (Intimidate) to force any number of creatures of your choice that can see you to make a Wisdom saving throw or be Frightened of you until the end of your next turn.
 You may use this feature once per short or long rest.

-Starting at 3rd level, when an opponent drops one of your allies to 0 hit points, you may immediately move up to your move speed toward the creature that made the attack and make an attack against that creature.
+Starting at 3rd level, when an opponent drops one of your allies to 0 hit points, you may immediately move up to your movement speed toward the creature that made the attack and make an attack against that creature.
 Alternatively, you may forgo this opportunity and instead command a creature of your choice to do the same, if it elects to do so.

 Once you reach 14th level, whenever you hit an enemy with an attack, you may expend one or more hit dice to deal extra damage equal to the number of hit points you would have regained.
 In addition, any ally who hits the same enemy before the beginning of your next turn may also spend one or more of their hit dice to deal this extra damage.